 Imagine you are a single parent who lost your job.
 You are working to make ends meet as you balance rent, bills, and other basic needs.
 Access to both food assistance and healthcare is huge—while it may not solve everything, it will make things easier for your family while you come up with a plan.
 But in many states, the process of applying for and maintaining benefits is complicated and time-consuming.
 Barriers cause many people to drop out of the application process.
 Millions are prevented from accessing the range of benefits that would effectively meet their needs.
 We can change that.

-We’re currently working side by side with the state of Minnesota to create an integrated benefit application that puts people first.
-MNBenefits.org is an easy-to-use, all-in-one application for safety net benefits like SNAP, cash assistance, childcare assistance, housing support, and Medicaid.
-Minnesota residents in four counties—representing 30% of all people applying for benefits in the state—can now apply for benefits through the site.
-The goal of this work is to expand statewide, and reduce the time to apply for these benefits from 110 minutes to less than 20 minutes with positive outcomes for clients and caseworkers.
+We’re working side by side with the state of Minnesota on an integrated benefit application that puts people first.
+MNBenefits.org was created as an easy-to-use, all-in-one application for safety net benefits like SNAP, child care assistance, housing support, and flexible cash.
+Now in use as MNBenefits.mn.gov, it serves Minnesota residents in 16 counties and one tribal nation—representing 45% of all people applying for benefits in the state—who can now apply for nine different benefits programs through the site.
+The site reduces the time it takes to apply for benefits from 110 minutes to less than 20 minutes, with positive outcomes for clients and caseworkers.
+The goal is to expand this work statewide before partnering with other states in the coming years.

 Since 2017, the Integrated Benefits program has been partnering with states to combine the application processes for healthcare, food, childcare, and cash benefits.
 We piloted this strategy with state governments and civic tech allies in Michigan, Alaska, Colorado, Louisiana, and Vermont.
-Along with our partners in this work—the Center on Budget and Policy Priorities, Nava Public Benefit Corporation, and Civilla—we gained a realistic view of the challenges and opportunities in integrating benefits.
+Along with our partners in these pilot states—the Center on Budget and Policy Priorities, Nava Public Benefit Corporation, and Civilla—we gained a realistic view of the challenges and opportunities in integrating benefits.

 This work is only possible through collaboration with state agencies that are ready and willing to shift services to meet people where they are.
 In Michigan, we helped create a streamlined process for SNAP and Medicaid applicants—and the application now takes less than 20 minutes to complete.
 Our work with Louisiana gave state agencies the tools to deliver services during COVID-19, including text messages sent to more than 400,000 people with SNAP benefits to help them stay enrolled.